Biancaa-R/Goat-disease-prediction-using-AIOT-/README.md

 # Goat-disease-prediction-using-AIOT-
-Internally funded project for predicting goat disease using AIOT
+project for predicting goat disease using AIOT

+for now the diseases considered:

+1.ppr-scabby mouth
+2.Tetanus
+3.Antharax
+4.Goat pox

 MQTT: